 It is notable that the A7 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 450D does not offer wifi capability.
+In contrast, the 450D does not provide wifi capability.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the 450D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 450D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 450D was succeeded by the Canon 500D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon 450D better than the Sony A7 III or vice versa?
 The listing below highlights the relative strengths of the two models.